-How Do You Start a New Bank in Canada?
+How Do You Start & Open a New Bank in Canada?

 You’re here for one of two reasons.
 The first reason: You’re a financial service visionary about to set off an epic journey of establishing Canada’s next Schedule I bank.
 You’ve come armed with an entirely new banking idea that blends next-generation technology with personalized banking experiences that tech-savvy Canadians have never seen before.
 You’ve recognized that the relationship between people and technology has evolved faster than the traditional banking system could adapt, and you see flaws in a system that are starting to look a lot less like flaws and a lot more like opportunities.